School Board Communications

 SPEAKING AT BOARD MEETINGS

 Since the schools belong to the district's residents, their involvement in major decisions affecting the district is anticipated and viewed as a valuable form of input to the board.
-Citizens who wish to address the board may do so even if their topic is not on the agenda.
-The board allots time to hear from district residents during the citizen comment portion of the school board meeting.
+Community members who wish to address the board may do so even if their topic is not on the agenda.
+The board allots time to hear from district residents during the community input portion of the school board meeting.
 Televised and recorded, most board meetings are held at the District Center.

-The following guidelines are for individuals seeking to speak during the citizen comment portion of the school board meeting.
+The following guidelines are for individuals seeking to speak during the community input portion of the school board meeting.

-Sign up on the sheet that is provided at least 15 minutes prior to each meeting.
+Sign up using the online form that is provided at least 15 minutes prior to each meeting.
 Please provide your name, address, school or organization represented, and a brief summary of the intended statement or question(s) you would like answered.
 Those whose names and addresses are on the sign-up sheet when the meeting is called to order will have an opportunity to speak.

 Personal attacks on students, staff members, or board members will not be allowed.
 Due to data privacy laws, referring to an individual by name will be ruled out of order.
 The use of vulgar or profane language will also be ruled out of order.
 Speakers unwilling to abide by the rules or time constraints will be asked to stop.